PeterEkwere/alx-system_engineering-devops/0x13-firewall/README.md

-This Repo contains configuration for my server's firewall
+This Repo contains configuration for my server's firewall's